chb/indivo_server/doc/sphinx/source/api-reference.rst

 .. http:post:: /carenets/{CARENET_ID}/accounts/

-   Link an account to a given carenet
+   Add an account to a carenet.

    :shortname: carenet_account_create
    :accesscontrol: A principal in full control of the carenet's record.